AlbrechtL/welle.io/README.md

 --soapysdr-antenna | The value depends on the SoapySDR Hardware, typical values are TX/RX, RX2.
 Just query it with SoapySDRUtil --probe=driver=uhd
 --soapysdr-clock-source | The value depends on the SoapySDR Hardware, typical values are internal, external, gpsdo.
 Just query it with SoapySDRUtil --probe=driver=uhd
 --dab-mode | DAB mode.
 Possible values are: 1,2,3, or 4, Default: 1
---dump-file | Records DAB frames or DAB+ superframes.
+--dump-file | Records DAB frames (*.mp2) or DAB+ superframes with RS coding (*.dab).
 This file can be used to analyse X-PAD data with XPADxpert (https://www.basicmaster.de/xpadxpert).
 --log-file | Log file name.
 Redirects all log output texts to a file.
 --language | Sets the GUI language according to the ISO country codes e.g. de_DE --disable-splash | Disables the splash screen.